micmejia/bible-dump/NKJV/2 Chronicles/2 Chr 4.md

 It stood on twelve oxen: three looking toward the north, three looking toward the west, three looking toward the south, and three looking toward the east; the Sea _was set_ upon them, and all their back parts _pointed_ inward.

 ###### 5
 It _was_ a handbreadth thick; and its brim was shaped like the brim of a cup, _like_ a lily blossom.
-It contained [^b]three thousand baths.
+It contained three thousand baths.

 ###### 6
-He also made ten lavers, and put five on the right side and five on the left, to wash in them; such things as they offered for the burnt offering they would wash in them, but the [^c]Sea _was_ for the priests to wash in.
+He also made ten lavers, and put five on the right side and five on the left, to wash in them; such things as they offered for the burnt offering they would wash in them, but the Sea _was_ for the priests to wash in.

 ###### 7
 And he made ten lampstands of gold according to their design, and set _them_ in the temple, five on the right side and five on the left.